A Louisiana library got a grant for a voting rights program. Its board rejected the money, citing ‘far left’ content.

 The episode is another entry into the public and often messy conflicts over free speech in American public libraries, which have long seen themselves turned into political battlefields over what books — and ultimately, what views — should be made available or promoted to the public.

 In states like Colorado, Missouri and Maine, lawmakers have proposed bills that would punish librarians who offer “age-inappropriate sexual material.”
-Conservative groups have protested the practice of “drag queen story time,” in which a costumed performer reads to kids to foster greater acceptance.
+Conservative groups have protested the practice of “drag queen story time,” in which a costumed performer reads to children to foster greater acceptance.

 Such an practice also faced controversy in Lafayette two years ago, with the state ACLU eventually filing a federal lawsuit against the library board after it sought to ban the event.

-Elberson first introduced the possibility of a voting rights program to the board last December, when she mentioned a grant offered by the Louisiana Endowment for the Humanities called “Who Gets to Vote?”
+Elberson first introduced the possibility of a voting rights program to the board in December, when she mentioned a grant offered by the Louisiana Endowment for the Humanities called “Who Gets to Vote?”

 The initiative was meant to engage Louisiana residents on the history of voting and voter suppression, from women’s suffrage to ongoing debates over voter ID laws and felon disenfranchisement.
 But the board argued that some more current topics were “political and potentially controversial in nature,” it said in a statement this week.